About Bedford Park – Nortown

-Bedford Park is a Toronto neighborhood found north of Lawrence Avenue, east of Avenue Road and bisected by Yonge Street.
-It is a residential neighborhood, mostly filled with families and young professionals.
+Bedford Park is a Toronto neighbourhood found north of Lawrence Avenue, east of Avenue Road and bisected by Yonge Street.
+It is a residential neighbourhood, mostly filled with families and young professionals.
 It’s rumoured to have gained its name from the Bedford Park Hotel, which opened in the area in 1873, and has today been replaced by none other than…you guessed it…a Starbucks!

 Properties in the Bedford Park area saw a significant spike in value in 1909, when Rosedale Golf Club was relocated to the section of the Don Valley that lies northeast of the neighbourhood, bordering Lawrence Park and Teddington Park.
 A wealth of new investment followed, raising the status of Bedford Park.

-Today, the area is considered an upper-class family neighborhood, and homes can be expensive.
+Today, the area is considered an upper-class family neighbourhood, and homes can be expensive.
 Residents tend to lay down roots and stay long-term, as a result, homes in the area are generally lived in for many years and well-kept along the way.
-All this makes it a very competitive neighborhood for young families to break into.
+All this makes it a very competitive neighbourhood for young families to break into.

 With mature tree-lined streets, quiet roads, low traffic, a calm vibe, and a very tight-knit and family-oriented community, Bedford Park is a coveted piece of real estate.
 Proximity to good schools, local parks, Highway 401 and Lawrence subway station make it a ‘no brainer’ for families looking for the best of suburban and urban living–if they can afford it.